dotnet/docs/docs/csharp/language-reference/compiler-messages/ref-modifiers-errors.md

 - [**CS9190**](#incorrect-syntax) - *`readonly` modifier must be specified after `ref`.*
 - [**CS9199**](#reference-variable-restrictions) - *A `ref readonly` parameter cannot have the Out attribute.*

-The following warnings may be generated when reference variables are used incorrectly:
+The following warnings are generated when reference variables are used incorrectly:

 - [**CS9085**](#ref-safety-violations) - *This ref-assigns variable but destination has a narrower escape scope than source.*
 - [**CS9086**](#ref-safety-violations) - *The branches of the `ref` conditional operator refer to variables with incompatible declaration scopes*